jalvarez54/JowChat/main/Cdf54.Ja.SignalR.Chat/ReadMe.txt

     http://stackoverflow.com/questions/14836956/how-to-get-user-image-with-twitter-api-1-1
     wl.photos http://go.microsoft.com/fwlink/?LinkID=144070
     See AccountController/ExternalLoginConfirmation
-    done for google, Facebook, Microsoft
+    done for google, Facebook, Microsoft, Twitter
     ==> done
-- 2015-05-01 COMMIT: Codeplex jowchat.codeplex.com (?)
-[10018] Use provider avatar by default for external login
+- 2015-05-01 COMMIT: Codeplex jowchat.codeplex.com (107396) [10018] Use provider avatar by default for external login
+- [10019] Use provider avatar by default for external login ADD: this function in Profile Change photo. for Facebook, Twitter, Microsoft, done for google [10017] See ManageControlle/ChangePhoto
+    ==> done
+- 2015-05-03 COMMIT: Codeplex jowchat.codeplex.com (?)
+[10019] Use provider avatar by default for external login ADD: this function in Profile Change photo.

 ////////////////////////
 // Version 1.0.Alpha